christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* aws-cdk-lib.aws_cognito.UserPool

-The Cognito User Pool to attach the identity provider to.
+The Cognito User Pool to associate with the GitHub Identity Provider.

-Must be an existing User Pool instance.

 ---